K-2 Resources: Reading Like a Pro

 Ways to Build Knowledge

-Helping your child call to memory what he or she already knows about a topic before reading a text really helps your child connect the new learning to what is already known.
+Helping your child call to memory what he already knows about a topic before reading a text really helps him to connect the new learning to what he already knows.
 Teachers call this activating prior knowledge.

 Connect lessons from texts with experiences from your life.
 Here are some ideas to get you started: